ibm-cloud-docs/vpc/file_storage_vpc_about.md

 with the API, you can set these attributes for controlling access to your file shares when you create a file share.
 The API provides an `initial owner` property where you can set the `UID` and `GID` values.
 Wherever you mount the file share, the root folder where you mount it uses that UID or GID owner.
 For more information, see [Add supplemental IDs when you create a file share](/docs/vpc?topic=vpc-file-storage-create&interface=api#fs-add-supplemental-id-api).

+## Tags for file shares
+{: #fs-about-fs-tags}

+File storage for VPC is enabled for Global Searching and Tagging (GhoST).
+You can create and apply [user tags](#fs-about-mgt-tags) and [access management tags](#fs-about-user-tags) to file shares to better control and organize your file storage resources across the VPC.
+User tags can be added from the file service UI, CLI, or API.
+To apply access management tags to file shares, you must use the GhoST API.

-## User tags for file shares
+### User tags for file shares
 {: #fs-about-user-tags}

-File storage for VPC is enabled for Global Searching and Tagging (GhoST).
-From the file service you can create user tags to organize your file shares across the VPC.
-You can create new user tags or add existing tags when provisioning a new file share or updating an existing file share.
-You can sreate, view, and manage tags from the UI or API, and remove then at any time.
+You can create user tags or add existing tags when you provision a file share or update an existing file share.
+You can create, view, and manage tags in the UI, from the CLI, or with the API, and remove them at any time.

-Tags are uniquely identified by a Cloud Resource Name (CRN) identifier.
-When you create a tag, you provide a unique name within your billing account.
-You can define tags in label or key-value format.
+User tags are uniquely identified by a Cloud Resource Name (CRN) identifier.
+When you create a user tag, you provide a unique name within your billing account.
+You can define user tags in label or key-value format.
 Behind the scenes, the file service sends and receives tags directly to the GhoST service.
 GhoST stores its key attributes and the array of tags.
-GhoST also stores user resource information, which let's you view, tag, and search for resources you own.
+GhoST also stores user resource information, which allows for viewing, tagging, and searching for resources that you own.

-For information about adding tags to file shares, see [Add user tags to file shares](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-add-user-tags).
+For more information about adding user tags to file shares, see [Add user tags to file shares](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-add-user-tags).
 For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag&interface=ui).

+### Access management tags for file shares
+{: #fs-about-mgt-tags}

+Access management tags help organize access control by creating flexible resource groupings, enabling your file storage resources to grow without requiring updates to IAM policies.

+You can create access management tags, and then, apply them to new or existing file shares and replica file shares.
+Use the IAM UI or the Global Search and Tagging API to create the access management tag.
+Then, by using the VPC UI or API, add the tags to a file share.
+After the tags are added, you can manage access to them by using the IAM policies.
+For more information, see [Add access management tags to a file share](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-add-access-mgt-tags).

 ## Related information
 {: #related-info-file-storage-vpc}